changzhiai/IANN/README.md

 IANN models can be used as interatomic potentials in LAMMPS molecular dynamics simulations (Support GPU).

+> [!WARNING]
+> You have to install IANN plugins for LAMMPS first, if you want to use IANN models with LAMMPS.
+Please see the documentation in [LAMMPS interface](https://iann.readthedocs.io/en/latest/lammps.html) section.

 ### Use an IANN model with LAMMPS